Skip to content

 Comment @claude review on any open PR to trigger a review on demand.
 Use @claude review once for a single review without subscribing the PR to future pushes.

-Recurring findings are a prompt to update CLAUDE.md or REVIEW.md — encoding the fix prevents the same issue class from appearing on future PRs.
+Recurring findings are a prompt to update CLAUDE.md or REVIEW.md.
+Encoding the fix stops the same issue class from appearing on future PRs.

-Findings are non-binding: they never approve or block a PR and don't count toward required approvals.
-The agents focus on correctness — logic errors, security patterns, edge cases, regressions.
-Design decisions and architectural fit remain with human reviewers.
+Findings are non-binding: they never approve or block a PR, and they do not count toward required approvals.
+The agents focus on correctness: logic errors, security patterns, edge cases, and regressions.
+Design decisions and architectural fit stay with human reviewers.

-Parallel specialization reduces cognitive load per agent.
-A single reviewer scanning a diff for security issues, logic correctness, edge cases, and regressions simultaneously must context-switch between incompatible mental models.
-Code Review assigns each issue class to a dedicated agent that builds context only for that domain.
-A verification step then cross-checks flagged candidates against actual code behavior before posting, filtering false positives without sacrificing recall.
+Parallel specialization reduces the work each agent does.
+A single reviewer scanning a diff for security issues, logic correctness, edge cases, and regressions at once must context-switch between incompatible mental models.
+Code Review automates the per-domain split that DIY subagent review builds by hand: it assigns each issue class to a dedicated agent that builds context only for that domain.
+A verification step then cross-checks flagged candidates against actual code behavior before posting, which filters false positives without sacrificing recall.

-@claude review onceor "Once after PR creation" for high-churn branches. - False positives create noise: verification filters many false positives but not all.
-Rate findings (👍/👎) to give Anthropic tuning signal; skipping ratings compounds noise over time.
+• False positives create noise: verification filters many false positives but not all.
+Rate findings (👍/👎) to give Anthropic a tuning signal; skipping ratings compounds noise over time.

-- Teams/Enterprise-only: unavailable on free and Pro plans — use the DIY subagent approach instead.
+• Teams and Enterprise only: the feature is unavailable on free and Pro plans, so use the DIY subagent approach instead.

-- Advisory findings get dismissed: non-binding, never blocking merges — teams under deadline pressure routinely ignore them.
+• Advisory findings get dismissed: findings are non-binding and never block merges, so teams under deadline pressure routinely ignore them.

-- Default focus is correctness (bugs), not style — extend scope via
+• Default focus is correctness (bugs), not style — extend scope via CLAUDE.md or REVIEW.md

-@claude reviewtriggers on-demand;@claude review onceruns once without subscribing to future pushes
+• @claude review triggers on-demand; @claude review once runs once without subscribing to future pushes

 A team enables Code Review on a Python backend repository.
 The admin selects "After every push to PR branch" as the trigger.
 The repository contains: